 Self-deception is far more difficult when doing synthesis.
-If, as happened with the Mars Climate Orbiter, the guidance software is metric and the guidance hardware is English, one can ignore the incongruent observations arising from a false theory (as was done) as the craft was in transit to Mars.
-But when the rocket gets to Mars, if the theory is wrong, the rocket crashes (and it did).
+If, as happened with the Mars Climate Orbiter, the guidance software is metric and the guidance hardware is Imperial, one can ignore the incongruent observations arising from a false theory (as was done) as the craft was in transit to Mars.
+But when the spacecraft gets to Mars, if the theory is wrong, then the spacecraft crashes (and it did).

 For this reason, synthesis as a research strategy can drive discovery and paradigm shift in ways that observation and analysis cannot.
-Indeed, I have gotten in the habit of saying that this is one way to distinguish science from non-science: Science is a human intellectual activity that incorporates a mechanism to avoid self-deception [9].
+Indeed, this is one way to distinguish science from nonscience: Science is a human intellectual activity that incorporates a mechanism to avoid selfdeception [9].
 Synthesis provides such a mechanism.

-1.5.
-The value of failure, and the analysis of failure
+3.1.5 The Value of Failure, and the Analysis of Failure